 Marks)

 getSize() method a of a circular queue class returns the no of items in the no of items in the queue.
-Implement getSize() method of the circular queue class.
+Implement the getSize() method of the circular queue class.
 (2 marks)

 Question 2 (25 marks)

 Consider the following LinkedLists and write a code segment that would change the LinkedList from Diagram X to Diagram.
 (First and P0….
 Pn are references to given links)